StewartLynch/MyTallies/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=hycExiDHjIo
 " target="_blank"><img src="http://img.youtube.com/vi/hycExiDHjIo/0.jpg"
 alt="My Tallies Part 2" width="480" height="360" border="1" /></a>

 If you want to support my work, you can - </br>

-If you want to support my work, you can - </br>